X

 Ford and Sampson shared touches during the Browns’ season opener.
 Still, the convergence of Judkins’ power, elusiveness, and explosiveness should reshape Cleveland’s depth chart, while fueling Judkins’ ascent into an eventual lead-back role.

 Any news emerging from the league’s investigation should be monitored.
-However, Judkins was available in 50% of all leagues before he reached his agreement with the Browns.
-His availability will evaporate quickly, and there should be no hesitation in targeting him from the waiver wire while you still can.
+Judkins is still available in 59% of all leagues.
+However, his availability will evaporate quickly, and there should be no hesitation in targeting him from the waiver wire while you still can.

 Trey Benson began his second year as an elite handcuff option, which is preserved by status as the unquestioned RB2 on Arizona’s depth chart.
 This sustains Benson’s placement at the periphery of a massive workload if James Conner is forced to the sideline.